Tsakhiagiin Elbegdorj: Mongolia hosts 11th Asia-Europe Meeting (ASEM) Summit

-Under the leadership of Elbegdorj, Mongolia hosted the 11th Asia-Europe Summit (ASEM 11) in Ulaanbaatar, Mongolia on 15 and 16 July 2016 for the first time.
-Leaders, heads of state, prime ministers and delegates from 51 countries, the European Commission and ASEAN participated in the summit under theme "20 Years of ASEM: Partnership for the Future through Connectivity."
+Under the leadership of Elbegdorj, Mongolia hosted the 11th Asia–Europe Meeting (ASEM 11) in Ulaanbaatar, on 15 and 16 July 2016, for the first time.
+Leaders, heads of state, prime ministers, and delegates from 51 countries, the European Commission, and ASEAN participated in the summit under the theme "20 Years of ASEM: Partnership for the Future through Connectivity."

 About foreign policy, "Mongolia shall remain an active member of the international community and shall actively cooperate in addressing regional and global challenges," Elbegdorj emphasized in his inaugural address for his first term as President of Mongolia on 18 June 2009.
 Moreover, he noted that Mongolia shall foster and expand cooperation with the country's two neighbours and "third neighbours," in the same address.
 "Mongolia shall consistently continue her traditional foreign policies enriched with new content and dimensions," he stated in the same speech.

-To strengthen the relations with the countries of the European Union President Elbegdorj addressed the European Parliament in Strasbourg, in June 2015.
+To strengthen relations with the countries of the European Union, President Elbegdorj addressed the European Parliament in Strasbourg, in June 2015.
 In his speech, Elbegdorj defines Mongolia as a strategic anchor for the EU in the East: "The EU is the world’s premier invention for advancing global prosperity, peace and harmony.
 Mongolia will be a strategic anchor for the EU in the East, helping advance our shared values and interests, and for building peace, democracy and engagement in Asia."
 In a documentary film titled "Mongolia – Democratic Anchor of the East" Elbegdorj was interviewed about the third-neighbour policy and foreign affairs.